jonathanwilner/htd-home-assistant/README.md

-# HTD MC/MCA-66 Series Integration for Home Assistant
+# HTD Integration for Home Assistant

-This integration will add the HTD MC/MCA-66 Whole House Audio into Home Assistant.
-This integration depends on
+This integration adds support for the HTD line of Whole House Audio for Home Assistant.
+This integration currently only support the MC/MCA-66 models with planned future plans to support the Lync models as well.

 ## Installation steps